albertllousas/kata-bowling/readme.md

 ![Bowling sheet](bowling_sheet.png)

-- In each frame, the bowler gets up to two tries to knock down all the pins.
+- In each frame, the bowler can use **one or two shots** to knock down all the pins.

 **Strike**
 - If you knock down all 10 pins in the first shot of a frame, you get a strike.
 - You won't roll the next ball in this frame.
 - A strike is marked with '**X**' in the frame

 How to score: A strike earns 10 points plus the sum of your next two shots.

 **Spare**